FAIR Fine Art Guide

 • Common wording includes weighted, loaded, filled, reinforced, cement filled, sterling weighted, or sterling reinforced.

-• The safest habit is to photograph and transcribe the wording exactly as found instead of rewriting it into solid silver or not real silver.
+• Photograph and transcribe the wording exactly as found instead of rewriting it as solid silver or not real silver.

-• Weighted language belongs in the object description before FAIR decides which specialist lane should review the file.
+• Put weighted language in the object description before FAIR decides the specialist lane.

 Why weighted matters for value assumptions

-Weighted wording changes how the object should be valued because household heft no longer tells you how much silver is present.
-A tall candlestick, compote, or handled hollowware form can feel substantial mainly because filler or internal support adds stability, not because the silver shell is thick.
+Weighted wording changes value assumptions because household heft no longer tells you how much silver is present.
+A candlestick, compote, or hollowware form can feel heavy because filler or internal support adds stability.

 • Do not use gross kitchen-scale weight as a proxy for silver content when the object is marked weighted, loaded, filled, or reinforced.